 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Acupuncture for chronic low back pain Covered services include: You pay \$10 per visit for Medicare-covered acupuncture services for Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: chronic low back pain.
-For the purpose of this benefit, chronic low back pain is defined as: Before you receive services you must first obtain a referral from your PCP.
-Lasting 12 weeks or longer; jour rer.
+Acupuncture for chronic low back pain You pay \$10 per visit Covered services include: for Medicare-covered Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: acupuncture services for chronic low back pain. beneficialles didder the following chedinstances.
+Before you receive For the purpose of this benefit, chronic low back pain is defined services you must first as: obtain a referral from Lasting 12 weeks or longer; your PCP.